eren/eren.github.com/doc/from-bitbake-to-image/index.markdown

 put them in right order and run them.
 You can think of a task as a function that can be set to run before or after another function (or task).
 A task can also have additional flag(s) assigned besides the dependency information.
-Flags are basically variables assigned to functions (tasks) that tell additional info about them.
-Tasks and some of their flags interpreted by bitbake will be explained shortly.
-Don't be confused and be patient.
+Flags are basically variables assigned to variables or functions (tasks) that tell additional info about them.
+All of these will be explained throughout this document.
+[Don't panic!][hhgttg-dont-panic]

 {% comment %}
 Explain the following questions in tasks section